Editor's Note: This blog has been updated for accuracy and comprehensiveness on July 6, 2020.

 The attitude in this frustrating exchange is unfortunately commonplace in every work environment we’ve researched.
 For the heads of organizations to know nothing about the activities, behaviors, and overall effectiveness of the role that has the greatest impact on team performance, the manager, is ludicrous.
 Common sense dictates that nobody comes to work with a goal of failing, but the manager’s role is arguably the most precarious regarding longevity.

-The Problem: Understanding What Makes Managers Effective and Measuring Success
+Understanding What Makes Managers Effective

 We see firsthand how companies are quick to release managers, and a revolving door is set in motion, especially in sales departments.
 A big reason for this chaotic turnover is that nobody helps them understand how to be effective, nor is anyone measuring their performance inputs or outcomes.
 Time and again, we speak with senior executives who have no idea how their managers are spending their days or even how they should be spending them.
 Even managers themselves question if they’re focused on the activities that produce the best team results.

 To sustain growth, maximize the performance of your business and teams, attract the best talent, and ensure that your organization remains relevant in today’s and especially tomorrow’s workplace, resources must be committed to the continual development and quantification of managerial effectiveness.
 The goal of this commitment, and hopefully an outcome of reading The Coaching Effect, is to get managers to behave and drive results in a way that resembles a high-growth coach as opposed to a performance-limiting manager.